molecules/sarray_script/README_template.md

 slurm (https://slurm.schedmd.com/)

 # DIAGNOSTICS

-If --sarray-file-pattern and --sarray-paired-file-pattern are both used but they generate different numbers of files, then the following error will be
+If --file-pattern and --paired-file-pattern are both used but they generate different numbers of files, then the following error will be
 seen:

-    ERROR: --sarray-file-pattern and --sarray-paired-file-pattern produce
+    ERROR: --file-pattern and --paired-file-pattern produce
            different numbers of files.
 List of 'File name (paired file name)':

 Followed by a list of the files showing what it thinks the pairs are and which seem to be missing.

+# AUTHOR

+Christopher Bottoms

+# LICENSE

+sbatch_script by the author is licensed under the Artistic License 2.0.
+See a copy of this license at http://www.perlfoundation.org/artistic_license_2_0.

 # CHANGES